VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   Returns empty if there is no such document.

-Help for ndi.probe.timeseries.mfdaq/load_element_doc is inherited from superclass NDI.ELEMENT
+Help for ndi.probe.timeseries.mfdaq/load_element_doc is inherited from superclass ndi.element
 ```

 ---